 When you say “Siri” or “Hey Siri” near multiple devices, the devices use Bluetooth to communicate with each other and determine which one should respond to the request.
 The device that responds is the one that heard you best or was recently raised or used.

 HomePod responds to most Siri requests, even when other devices are nearby.
 To use Siri on a specific device, raise to wake that device or press the button to use Siri, then make your request.

 What to do if the wrong device responds

 - Make sure that each device has Bluetooth turned on.
 If Bluetooth is turned off or a device isn’t in Bluetooth range of the other devices, multiple devices might respond to your request.

 - Make sure that each device is using the latest Apple software.
-If some are using older software, multiple devices might respond.
+If some are using older software, multiple devices may respond.

-- Make sure that "Siri" or ”Hey Siri” is turned on in Siri settings for each device.
+- Make sure “Siri” or “Hey Siri” is turned on in Siri settings for each device.

-- If you have an iPhone or iPad, you can place it face down so that Siri doesn't respond to your voice.
+- If you have an iPhone or iPad, you can place it facing down so that Siri doesn’t respond to your voice.